Saudi Arabia accuses Iran of meddling ahead of summit

 Bahrain's Sunni Muslim rulers brought in Saudi and United Arab Emirates forces last year to help quell the protests, and Shi'ite power Iran condemned the move, saying it could lead to regional instability.
 Bahrain has accused Iran of being behind the unrest.
 Tehran denies this.

 The two-day summit is also likely to hear fresh calls from Gulf Arab leaders for an end to the violence in Syria and for President Bashar al-Assad to step down.

-The GCC in November recognised a newly-formed opposition coalition as the legitimate representative of the Syrian people.
+The GCC in November recognized a newly-formed opposition coalition as the legitimate representative of the Syrian people.

 In an interview on Bahrain television, GCC Secretary-General Abdulatif al-Zayani said the summit would debate several matters including the Syrian crisis, conflict in Yemen and "Iranian interference".

-Bahrain's Shi'ites complain they have long been marginalised in political and economic life, an assertion the government denies.
+Bahrain's Shi'ites complain they have long been marginalized in political and economic life, an assertion the government denies.
 Its Sunni rulers have rejected the protesters' main demand for an elected government.

 The GCC summit is expected to start at about 1300 GMT, with speeches by heads of state or their representatives.

 - U.S., Arab partners launch first strikes on IS in Syria